Universal G-Code Sender (UGS)

 ) and most positive Y direction (Y+

 ) it can go.
 Write these numbers down. - For 3D printers only, move the plotting head so that the plotting instrument's point is comfortably touching the plotting surface.
-Write this number down.
+This will most likely be

 Reset Zero